where to watch, schedule, lineups and refereeing

 Possible lineups

-Corinthians: Cassius; Fagner, Robson Bambu (João Victor), Raul Gustavo and Lucas Piton; Du Queiroz, Cantillo and Renato Augusto (Giuliano); Adson, Gustavo Mantuan (Willian) and Róger Guedes.
+Corinthians: Cassius; Rafael Ramos, Robert Renan, Raul Gustavo, Fabio Santos; Cantillo, Du Queiroz, Roni; Adson, Gustavo Mantuan and Felipe Augusto.
 Technician: Victor Pereira.

-Saints: John Paul; Lucas Braga, Kaiky, Eduardo Bauermann and Lucas Pires; Rodrigo Fernández, Sandry and Vinícius Zanocelo; Léo Baptistão, Jhojan Julio and Marcos Leonardo.
-Technician: Fabian Bustos.
+Saints: John, Auro, Velázquez, Bauermann, Felipe Jonatan, Rodrigo Fernández, Camacho, Baptistão, Ângelo, Marcos Leonardo and Lucas Braga.
+Technician: Lucas Ochandorena (assistant).

 embezzlement

 Corinthians no longer discloses the list of related parties for the games, so the absences will be known just hours before the classic at Neo Química Arena.
-The casualties are Paulinho and Maycon, both handed over to the medical department.
+The right casualties are Paulinho, Gil, João Victor and Maycon, all handed over to the medical department.
+Striker Róger Guedes, suspended for the third yellow card, also does not play.

 Arbitration